Home Temperature Monitor App

 Ideal Home Temperatures by Season

-Season Recommended Indoor Energy-Saving Tip
+Season Recommended Indoor Comfort Tip

-Spring/Fall 70-72°F (21°C) Open windows when outdoor temp matches indoor
+Spring/Fall 70-72°F (21°C) Open windows when outdoor air feels closer to your ideal comfort range

 Frequently Asked Questions